manuelpuyol/vscode-erb-linter/README.md

 Suppress warnings from erb-lint and attempt to run regardless.
 Useful if you have random warnings in the `erb-lint` execution.
 This defaults to `true`.

+### erb.erb-lint.pathToBundler

+Uses `bundle` by default, but can be modified in case you use a custom path.

 # TODOs

 - Add tests